keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 ## Conclusion

 In this tutorial, you've created the all new DAO bot on function call at a time.
 This started with verifying the calls were coming from Keypom with a sufficient attached deposit.
 Then, this was followed up by [calling `add_proposal`](#adding-the-proposal) using the received proposal and DAO contract.
-Finally, you parsed the return value and [called `act_proposal` using the `propsal_id`](#approving-the-proposal).
+Finally, you parsed the return value and [called `act_proposal` using the `proposal_id`](#approving-the-proposal).

 As hinted in the final [security section](#security-concerns), the next tutorial will involve finding the DAO bot's vulnerabilities and further improving it.